Attachment Aware School

 - Know the developmental age of the pupils in their care differentiating emotional and social tasks and expectations

-- Develop individual development plans for individual pupils that run over a course of 2-3 years
+- Develop individual development plans for individual pupils where needed

 - Engage in relentless care